Network and Risk Analysis of Surety Bonds: Mean Field Analysis of Expected Risk

 \begin{restatable}{theorem}{AssumptionMeanIncrease} Under \Cref{ass:larger_neighbors}, the mean failure probability vector evolves monotonically: for all \(t\) \( \in \mathbb{N}\),

 Hence,

 Moreover, increasing the exposure parameter \(\alpha_i\) of any intermediary \(i\) can only raise the entries of \(\meanvec\):

-Under the opposite of \Cref{ass:larger_neighbors}, all inequalities hold in the reverse direction. \end{restatable} \begin{remark} The monotonicity in \cref{thm:average_increase} can be viewed through the lens of potential theory: under \Cref{ass:larger_neighbors} the mean failure probabilities evolve as a subharmonic function on the contractor graph, so the limiting vector $\meanvec$ is the smallest subharmonic majorant of the initial risks $\rvec$~\citep{chung1997spectral}.
+Under the opposite of \Cref{ass:larger_neighbors}, all inequalities hold in the reverse direction for principals and intermediaries. \end{restatable} \begin{remark} The monotonicity in \cref{thm:average_increase} can be viewed through the lens of potential theory.
+Under \Cref{ass:larger_neighbors} the mean failure probabilities evolve as a subharmonic function on the contractor graph, so the limiting vector $\meanvec$ is the smallest subharmonic majorant of the initial risks $\rvec$~\citep{chung1997spectral}.
 Reversing the assumption yields the superharmonic analogue. \end{remark}

 The first part of \Cref{thm:average_increase} shows that, under \Cref{ass:larger_neighbors}, the mean failure probability for each node $\mean_i$ evolves monotonically over time.
 Consequently, the expected global average loss $\Exp{\GAR(\Xvec^t)}$ is also monotone with respect to $t$ and converges to the global average risk associated with the stationary process.
 The intuition is straightforward: risk propagates through the network because intermediaries rely on principals who, on average, are at least as risky as themselves.
 Over time, this accumulation amplifies failure probabilities throughout the network.
 A central insight here is that under \Cref{ass:larger_neighbors}, {\em incorporating network structure consistently yields a higher expected global loss than models that assume independent failures.} The second part of \Cref{thm:average_increase} examines monotonicity with respect to the network-associated failure propagation rates $\alpha_i$ for all $i \in \V$.
-This highlights the robustness of \Cref{thm:average_increase}: its conclusions hold across a wide range of $\alpha$ values and underscore how systemic risk is shaped jointly by idiosyncratic contractor risk and network position.
+This highlights the robustness of \Cref{thm:average_increase}, since its conclusions hold across a wide range of $\alpha$ values and underscore how systemic risk is shaped jointly by idiosyncratic contractor risk and network position.